ObjectBox Sync Connector Setup

 Configure the ObjectBox Sync Server to connect to MongoDB and do an initial synchronization.

-ObjectBox Preparations
+ObjectBox preparations

 Before using the MongoDB Sync Connector, let us ensure that the ObjectBox Sync Server is up and running.
 This involves basically two steps: having a data model and running the ObjectBox Sync Server.
 Read on for details.

-Create and Provide a Data Model
+Create and provide a data model

 The ObjectBox data model defines which collections are synced with MongoDB (and much more).